-You can wet block every fibre.
+- You can wet block every fibre.

 - You can spray block every fibre, but spray blocking doesn’t remove the excess dye from yarn.
-So don’t use this method if you have used bright or very strong colours in your item.
+So don’t use this method if you have used bright colours in your item.

 - Steam blocking can be done with 100% cotton fibres and when done carefully with acrylic fibres too.

 So after blocking (or making anything handmade in general), you want to take good care of your piece.
 There are a few things you might consider:

 - Use a colour catcher.
-It doesn’t happen often, but sometimes your yarns will run.
+It doesn’t happen often, but sometimes your yarns will bleed.
 Especially when you use lighter and darker colours right next to each other, there’s a small chance of colour bleeds.
 To prevent this, you can add a colour catcher to your laundry.
 It’s good practice for washing anything handmade really!

 - When you wash your work, wash it by hand.
 It’s the least agitating for your yarn.
 If you don’t have the possibility to do so, choose the most gentle cycle on your machine (often wool wash) and prevent high temperatures.
 Acrylic can be washed on a regular low-temperature cycle though.

 - Let it dry naturally.
 Don’t put it in the dryer!
 It’s bad for most yarns, but also undoes a lot of your blocking work.
 Let it dry flat, ‘iron’ it in shape with your hands and do not leave it in direct sunlight to prevent fading colours.